Acer Predator 21X

 The Acer Predator 21X is a limited-edition enthusiast gaming laptop that was developed, manufactured and marketed by Acer Inc. and released under their gaming brand Acer Predator in 2017 for a list price of $8,999.99 in the United States and €9,999 in Europe.
 It was first presented at the IFA Berlin in 2016.
 Depending on the source, only 300 or 500 units have been produced worldwide.
+It is the first laptop with a curved screen.

 Hardware

-The Acer Predator 21X weighs 8.5 kg and has a 21-inch curved panel with a refresh rate of 120 Hz and a screen format of 21:9 while having a resolution of 2800 x 1080 pixels (Wide Full HD) which supports Nvidia's G-Sync technology.
+The Acer Predator 21X weighs 8.5 kg and has a 21-inch curved panel with a refresh rate of 120 Hz and a screen format of 21:9 while having a resolution of 2560 x 1080 pixels (Wide Full HD) which supports Nvidia's G-Sync technology.
 It has an overclocked Intel Core i7-7820HK and two GeForce GTX 1080 GPUs working in Scalable Link Interface (SLI) as well as 64 GB of DDR4 RAM clocked at 2400 mHz distributed over 4 memory sticks.
-It also features a full mechanical keyboard with Cherry MX Brown switches positioned at the front edge of the laptop.
+It also features a full mechanical keyboard with Cherry MX Brown switches positioned at the front edge of the laptop as well as eye tracking technology developed by Tobii.
 Its list price is $8,999,99 in the United States and €9,999 in Europe.
 Two solid state drives (SSDs) with 512 GB capacity each as well as a 1 TB hard disk drive (HDD) are pre-installed; the storage is expandable.
 The laptop has 4 built-in speakers, providing stereo sound, as well as two subwoofers.
 It has five fans and nine heat pipes and comes with two power supplies.